History of Palestine: Zaydani period

-In the early 1770s, Zahir allied himself with the Russian Empire and Ali Bey of Egypt.
-Together with Ali Bey's deputy commanders Ismail Bey and Abu al-Dhahab, and backed by the Russian Navy, Zahir and his Lebanese Shia allies invaded Damascus and Sidon.
-Ali Bey's commanders abruptly withdrew from Damascus after briefly capturing it in June 1771, compelling Zahir to withdraw from Sidon shortly thereafter.
-Uthman Pasha al-Kurji, the Wali of Damascus, renewed his campaign to eliminate Zahir, but his forces were routed at Lake Hula in September 1771.
-Zahir followed up this decisive victory with another major victory against Emir Yusuf Shihab's Druze forces at Nabatieh.
-By 1774, Zahir's rule extended from Gaza to Beirut and included most of Palestine.
+Daher built alliances with the Russian Empire and Ali Bey of Egypt.
+Backed by the Russian Navy, Daher, his Lebanese Shia allies and Ali Bey's forces commanded by Ismail Bey and Abu al-Dhahab, invaded Damascus and Sidon.
+Ali Bey's commanders abruptly withdrew from Damascus after briefly capturing it in June 1771, compelling Daher to withdraw from Sidon shortly thereafter.
+Uthman Pasha al-Kurji, the Wali of Damascus, renewed his campaign to eliminate Daher, but his forces were routed at Lake Hula in September 1771.
+By 1774, Daher's rule extended from Gaza to Beirut, including most of Palestine.
 The year after, however, a coalition of Ottoman forces besieged and killed him at his Acre headquarters.
 The Ottoman commander Jazzar Pasha subsequently waged a campaign that destroyed Deir Hanna's fort and ended Zaydani rule in the Galilee in 1776.

-Although Acre and the Galilee were part of Sidon Eyalet while the rest of Palestine administratively belonged to Damascus, it was the rulers of Acre, beginning with Zahir, that dominated Palestine and the southern Syrian districts.
-Damascus governors typically held office for short periods of time and were often occupied with protecting and leading the Hajj caravan (the office of amir al-hajj had become the responsibility of the Wali of Damascus in 1708), preventing them from asserting their authority over semi-autonomous areas such as the Nablus region.
-In contrast, Zahir established Acre as a virtually autonomous entity, a process seen in other parts of the Ottoman Empire including Egypt, Mount Lebanon and Mosul.
-Moreover, Acre became the de facto capital of Sidon Eyalet during and after Zahir's reign, and like Zahir, his successors ruled Acre until their deaths.
-There were several military confrontations between Zahir and the Jarrar clan starting in 1735 when the former occupied the latter's territory of Nazareth and the Jezreel Valley, which served as trade and transportation hubs.
-Meanwhile, in 1766, the Tuqan family had ousted the Jayyusis from the Bani Sa'b subdistrict, which was then occupied by Zahir in 1771, stripping Nablus of its sea access.
-The conflict between Zahir and the Tuqans culminated with the former's unsuccessful siege of Nablus later that year.
+Although Acre and the Galilee were part of Sidon Eyalet while the rest of Palestine administratively belonged to Damascus, it was the rulers of Acre, beginning with Daher, that dominated Palestine and the southern Syrian districts.
+Damascus governors typically held office for short periods of time and were often occupied with protecting and leading the Hajj caravan as the office of amir al-hajj had become the responsibility of the Wali of Damascus in 1708, preventing them from asserting their authority over semi-autonomous areas such as the Nablus region.
+In contrast, Daher established Acre as a virtually autonomous entity, a process seen in other parts of the Ottoman Empire including Egypt, Mount Lebanon and Mosul.
+Moreover, Acre became the de facto capital of Sidon Eyalet during and after Daher's reign, and like Daher, his successors ruled Acre until their deaths.